 Although the removal process only takes a couple of minutes, your procedure will take approximately 30 minutes.
 This is so we can complete all paperwork, discuss your issues and concerns and explain all post-care requirements.

-During your procedure, we will use the dual laser, the only laser device with a small pen tip head, designed to specifically target sebaceous hyperplasia without damaging surrounding skin tissue.
+During your procedure, we will use the dual laser, the only laser device designed with a small pen tip head, shaped to specifically target sebaceous hyperplasia without causing any damage to surrounding skin tissue.

 Post Procedure Results